-Book Store Referral Applet Book Store Referral Applet
+Book Store Referral Applet

+This essay does not describe an existing computer program, just one that should exist.
 This essay is about a suggested student project in Java programming.
 This essay gives a rough overview of how it might work.
-It does not describe an actual complete program.
 I have no source, object, specifications, file layouts or anything else useful to implementing this project.
-Everything I have to say to help you with this project is written below.
-I am not prepared to help you implement it; I have too many other projects of my own.
+Everything I have prepared to help you is right here.

-I do contract work for a living, which could include writing a program such as this.
-However, I don’t do people’s homework for them.
+Though I am a programmer by profession, I don’t do people’s homework for them.
 That just robs them of an education.

-You have my full permission to implement this project any way you please.
+You have my full permission to implement this project in any way you please and to keep all the profits from your endeavour.

 This is one of the amanuensis projects.
 The intent of this Applet is to allow you to automatically specify and keep up to date several sources for a book you mention in a web page.
 If you buy a book I recommend via a link to Amazon on my website, I will get a 15% commission.
 If you buy something else I will get 5%.

 However, Amazon is not necessarily the best place for you to buy the book.
-If you look in the Java & Internet Glossary under Book Stores you will find a list of quite a few on-line book stores.
+If you look in the Java & Internet Glossary under Book Stores you will find a list of quite a few online book stores.
 One may have the book more cheaply.
 One may be located closer to you.
 You may have a special discount arrangement with one.
 Another may be able to deliver it more quickly.
 You may have had a particularly bad or good experience with some store.
 Some stores may not accept the credit cards you use.

 On my side, I may make even more lucrative arrangements with other bookstores, that carry a smaller selection of books.
 I don’t have the time to keep track of which bookstores carry which books and which stores have the best prices on each book.
 I don’t know from day to day which is the best place to buy each book.
 Further, there is no best place.
 It depends on too many factors.
 It would be better if clicking gave you a choice of vendors, like this: